THE 2026 EXPLORATORIO

 Expanding Your Compositional Tools

 Western notation excels at communicating pitch and time, but has few tools for composers to access when attempting to communicate timbral choices, emotion, and intention.
 We explore specific options for notating different timbres, overtones, vibrato, textures (growls, rattles), microtones, external physical adjustments, emotional and intention cues, and the subtle and robust practice of writing for the organ.
 Abe Ross leads composers through several sessions on The Great Organs At First Church, and offers one-on-one sessions with composers as they hone their organ scores should they choose to add the organ to their vocal piece.
-At N.E.O. everyone is a composer as we create together in targeted composition games where you play with the new tools we're developing.
-Here are a few scores from past N.E.O.
-Exploratorios that demonstrate some of the ways in which N.E.O. composers have communicated in new ways.
+Composers chosen for the ExplOratorio will receive a premiere performance with a professional audio and video recording.

 Western notation excels at communicating pitch and time, but has few tools for composers to access when attempting to communicate timbral choices, emotion, and intention.
 We explore specific options for notating different timbres, overtones, vibrato, textures (growls, rattles), microtones, external physical adjustments, emotional and intention cues, and the subtle and robust practice of writing for the organ.
 Abe Ross leads composers through several sessions on The Great Organs At First Church, and offers one-on-one sessions with composers as they hone their organ scores should they choose to add the organ to their vocal piece.
-At N.E.O. everyone is a composer as we create together in targeted composition games where you play with the new tools we're developing.
-Here are a few scores from past N.E.O.
-Exploratorios that demonstrate some of the ways in which N.E.O. composers have communicated in new ways.
+Composers chosen for the ExplOratorio will receive a premiere performance with a professional audio and video recording.

 Jasper Sussman's graphic score "Introduction" from "The Origins Of Creativity", N.E.O.
 2019, explores emotional and timbral notation through imagery and expanded use of Western musical notation.